 - Provide a minimum of two-way access to enter the storage tank area.
 Preferably road shall be provided all around the dike.
-Also, vehicular access to be provided inside the dike for maintenance purposes.
+Also, vehicular access is to be provided inside the dike for maintenance purposes.

-- Due to the risk of failure of storage tanks, Earthen / RCC Wall(Dike) must be provided around the tank in order to hold the liquid.
+- Due to the risk of failure of storage tanks, an Earthen / RCC Wall(Dike) must be provided around the tank in order to hold the liquid.